celestial-cyber/DEBUGGED_VMS2/LANDING_PAGE_INTEGRATION.md

 ### 3. Database Synchronization
 When alumni register via the public form:
 1. Record is inserted into `alumni_registrations` table with full profile
-2. Synchronized record is inserted into `tbl_visitors` with mapped fields:
+2. Synchronized record is inserted into `vms_visitors` with mapped fields:
    - name → name
    - email → email
    - call_number → phone